renayo/cosmic_semiotics/README.md

 - **Multiple Testing**: With 351,190 data points, some patterns may emerge by chance
 - **Selection Bias**: The naming of minor planets and time period could influence results
 - **Cultural Specificity**: Google News primarily reflects English-language Western media

+---

+Tis repository contains all raw data and all code.

+The code is in either Python or Mathematica Wolfram language.
+(You can download Wolfram Mathematica for a month-long free trial.)

+The PDF of the code for results generation is available here too, if you just want to look at that.
+It was created in landscape mode to accomodate the width needed.